docomoinnovations/AWS-Serverless-Vertical-Federated-Learning/README.md

     python init_data.py
     ```

-For this experiment, [Adult DataSet](https://archive.ics.uci.edu/ml/datasets/Adult) in [UCI machine learning repository](https://archive.ics.uci.edu/) is used.
+For this experiment, [Adult DataSet](https://archive.ics.uci.edu/ml/datasets/Adult) in UCI machine learning repository [[1](#uci-ml-repo)] is used.
 The dataset consists of 14 features.
 For the VFL simulation, the features are divided into four subsets of features.
 Each subset of features is associated with a client while the server has only the label data.

 ### Server and Client setup
 The server and clients can be set up by following the instructions below: